alanpoon/toa-ping/README.md

   -n <number>   - Number of pings to send.
 Default is 4.
   -i <interval> - Time interval between pings in milliseconds.
 Default is 500.
   -w <timeout>  - Time to wait for each response in milliseconds.
 Default is 1000.
+  -4            - Enforce IPv4 version.
+Default is determined by destination.
+  -6            - Enforce IPv6 version.
+Default is determined by destination.

 ```